helium/HIP/0037-omni-protocol-poc.md

 - Passive - in this mode the eSIM app will merely serve as a phone based miner of “witness” rewards and will only send mock data packets to the offload network.
-The app will collect data on performance of hotspots.
-That same data can also be later used to adjust PoC challenge incentives, skewing rewards towards 5G hotspots placed in areas with the greatest need for coverage.
+The app will collect data on performance of Hotspots.
+That same data can also be later used to adjust PoC challenge incentives, skewing rewards towards 5G Hotspots placed in areas with the greatest need for coverage.
 Finally, passive mode will allow operators to gauge savings and test the network prior to actually offloading any data that would affect end user experience

 - Active - in this mode the app will also actively offload the traffic into the Helium network.
-The operator will have the ability to specify on an individual eSIM basis, which of the eSIMs are authorized to offload into which of the Helium operated hotspots, thus optimizing the savings and user experience for the customer, balancing between macro network and offload network
+The operator will have the ability to specify on an individual eSIM basis, which of the eSIMs are authorized to offload into which of the Helium operated Hotspots, thus optimizing the savings and user experience for the customer, balancing between macro network and offload network

 Switching between active and passive modes can be done remotely by the operator, without requiring